javirudolph/collabeeration/README.md

 ## Installation

-This package is currently mashing, and therefore not on CRAN yet.
+This package is currently mashing, and therefore not complete yet.
 We are still adding functions and updating documentation, so we don’t recommend drinking just yet.

+## Presentations
+Follow this [link](https://speakerdeck.com/javirudolph/analyzing-beer) for our presentation at the FBG2019, or this [one](https://speakerdeck.com/javirudolph/data-science-in-beer) for the lightning talk from ResBaz2019

 However, follow us on [Twitter](https://twitter.com/CraftBeerSci) and we will keep you in the loop\!